sincze/domoticz-fronius-inverter-plugin/README.md

-Not maintained anymore.
 -----------------------

 # domoticz-fronius-inverter-plugin
 Domoticz Fronius Inverter plugin
 --------------------------------

-This version of the plugin is running on my Domoticz 3.8799 sinds 2 feb 2018 now.
+This version of the plugin is running on my Domoticz 2023.1.
-It's not feature complete, but it's working, so I decided to share.
+Based on the great work of: Auke De Jong

 It creates 2 devices on the Utility page.
 One custom meter showing only the current generated Watts.
 The other is a kWh type meter

-The Fronius API only returns the generated kWhs as an integer.
-To make the graphs more fluent the plugin calculates the fractions by using the current Watts generated, until the intverter return one kWh more.
-Then the fraction part is reset and starts calculating again.

-Comparing the Fronius phone app with this plugin, there is a small difference.
-Acceptable for me.

-- Fronius app - Dommoticz plugin (kWh generated per day)
-- 10.4 - 10.692
-- 8.62 - 8.431
-- 5.72 - 5.859
+Modify inverter so it will stay awake during the night.
+This can be done via the Fronisus portal.

 Installation
 ------------